survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-If you try to edit a `Note` now, you should see an input.
-In order to do something useful with the value, we'll need to define `onEdit` so that we can update `App` state and actually commit the changes to memory.
+If you try to edit a `Note` now, you should see an input and be able to edit the data.
+Given we haven't set up `onEdit` handler, it doesn't do anything useful yet, though.
+We'll need to capture the edited data next and update `App` state so that the code works.

 T> It is a good idea to name your callbacks using `on` prefix.
 This will allow you to distinguish them from other props and keep your code a little tidier.

 ### Communicating `Note` State Changes

 Given we are currently dealing with the logic at `App`, we can deal with `onEdit` there as well.
-We will need to trigger this callback at `Note` and delegate the result to `App` level.
-The diagram below illustrates the idea and how we are going to bind the data:
+An alternative design might be to push the logic to `Notes` level.
+This would get problematic with `addNote` as it is functionality that doesn't belong within `Notes` domain.
+Therefore we'll keep the application state at `App` level.

+In order to make `onEdit` work, we will need to capture its output and delegate the result to `App`.
+Furthermore we will need to know which `Note` was modified so we can update the data accordingly.
+This can be achieved through data binding as illustrated by the diagram below:

 ![`onEdit` flow](images/bind.png)

-A good first step towards this behavior is to create a stub.
 As `onEdit` is defined on `App` level, we'll need to pass `onEdit` handler through `Notes`.
 So for the stub to work, changes in two files are needed.
 Here's what it should look like for `App`:

 **app/components/App.jsx**